Radishoux/joule-interview-main/README.md

 npm run migrate
 ```

-### seed
+### Seed

-You can then populate the database with the seeds we created !
+You can then populate the database with the seeds we created!

 ```shell
 npm run seed
 ```

-# Running the app
+# Running the App

-Once you have setup the database and applied the migrations
+Once you have set up the database and applied the migrations

 ```shell
 npm run start